cvmullor/reference/README.md

         codeml.ctl
 ```

-All required programs should be in $PATH.
-The required scripts, as well as folders "ffn" and "gff" containing annotation files and "codeml.ctl", should be placed in the same folder where `refeval_main.sh` is executed.

 ### `-r` (references)
 Path to the folder containing the reference sequences (in fasta/fna format) that will be used for read mapping.